mike99mac/minimy-mike99mac/README.md

 # Local Speech to Text
 In late 2024 there was work done on running Speech to Text (STT) locally.
-Three platforms are test, Raspberry Pi's 4 and 5, and a Nvidia GPU.
+Three SoC platforms are tested:
+- Raspberry Pi 4
+- Raspberry Pi 5
+- Nvidia Jetson GPU

 ## Preparing the Nvidia GPU
 Getting the Nvidia Jetson Orin Nano was quite a bit of work.